Shane Ray: Baltimore Ravens

 On May 17, 2019, Ray signed with the Baltimore Ravens.
 He was released during final roster cuts on August 30, 2019.

 Toronto Argonauts

-On February 6, 2021, Ray signed with the Toronto Argonauts.
-He became a free agent upon the expiry of his contract on February 14, 2023.
+On February 6, 2021, Ray signed with the Toronto Argonauts of the Canadian Football League.
+Over two seasons, he dressed for 18 games where he recorded 17 defensive tackles, six sacks, and two forced fumbles.
+In 2023, Ray suffered a torn bicep late in the season and was on the injured list when the team won the 109th Grey Cup championship.
+He became a free agent upon the expiration of his contract on February 14, 2023.

+Buffalo Bills

+On May 12, 2023, Ray was invited to the Bills' minicamp for a tryout, and was later signed to a deal, reuniting with former Broncos teammate Von Miller.
+He was placed on injured reserve on August 21, 2023.
+He was released on August 26, 2023.

+Tennessee Titans

+On July 25, 2024, Ray signed with the Tennessee Titans.
+He was released on August 27.

+Saskatchewan Roughriders

+On January 27, 2025, Ray signed with the Saskatchewan Roughriders, making his return to the CFL.

-Career statistics
+NFL career statistics

 Personal life

-Shane's father, Wendell Ray, lettered at Missouri from 1978 to 1980 at the linebacker position and was a fifth-round draft pick in the 1981 NFL Draft by the Minnesota Vikings, but never played a regular-season game in the NFL.
-In an interview with Bleacher Report, Shane states that he and his mother were "trying to make it off food stamps."
+Shane's father, Wendell Ray, lettered at Missouri from 1978 to 1980 at the linebacker position and was a fifth-round draft pick in the 1981 NFL draft by the Minnesota Vikings, but never played a regular-season game in the NFL.
+In an interview with Bleacher Report, Shane states that he and his mother were "trying to make it off food stamps".